gamejolt/doc-help/src/enter-jam/index.md

 To enter your game in the jam, **put the jam hashtag in the game's description**.
 You can edit the description from the game's management page on your [dashboard](http://gamejolt.com/dashboard/).
 Make sure to add the hashtag after the jam begins, but before the jam ends.

-Note that adding a jam hashtag creates a jam page for your game that is different from the original game page.
+Note that adding a jam hashtag creates an entry page on the jam site that is different from the original game page.

 ![Enter Hashtag](/enter-jam/enter-hashtag.png)